Tgolb7/Portfolio/Monotonic_stack/README.md

 Title: MonoStack

+Description:
-Description: A monotonically increasing or decreasing stack template class.
-User creates an MonoStack object and specifies type.
+- A monotonically increasing or decreasing stack template class.
+User must create an MonoStack object and specify type.

+Execution:
+- There is no execution instruction, as this is a template class

 References:
-n/a
+N/A